austin-r-brown/airbnextdoor/README.md

 - Guests expected to be arriving or leaving
 - Every notification includes a full list of current/future bookings

-Additionally, an iCal file is hosted which can be subscribed to for bookings to be shown as calendar events on iPhone calendar.
+Additionally, an iCal file is hosted which can be used to view the bookings on your preferred calendar app.

 ### Installation